portsmouth/lidartoa/README.md

 This script converts .asc files containing DTM/DSM raster maps into an Arnold .ass file and companion EXR files, for displacement map rendering.

-The script is currently setup to parse .asc files specifically downloaded from https://data.gov.uk/dataset/80c522cc-e0bf-4466-8409-57a04c456197/lidar-composite-dsm-1m.
+The script is currently setup to parse .asc files specifically downloaded from https://data.gov.uk/dataset/80c522cc-e0bf-4466-8409-57a04c456197/lidar-composite-dsm-1m (click on "Survey_Download" to launch a web tool for selecting a map region and downloading tiles).

 # Installation